awexeoz/gptvoice/README.md

 - Start a conversation with the bot by sending a text message or a voice message.
 - You can also upload documents (TXT, PDF, DOCX) to interact with the bot.

-## Contributing 🤝

-Contributions are welcome!
-If you have any ideas for improvement or new features, feel free to open an issue or submit a pull request.

-## License 📝

-This project is licensed under the [MIT License](LICENSE).